menandmice/micetro_docs/guides/user-manual/networks.rst

 1. Select the network(s) you want to copy.

-2. On the Row menu (...), select :guilabel:`Copy`.
+2. On the Row :guilabel:`...` menu, select :guilabel:`Copy`.

-The content from the row(s) you selected will be copied to your clipboard in tab-separated format.
+The content from the row(s) you selected will be copied to your clipboard in tab-separated (.tsv) format.

 .. note::
   This is only available in environments running on localhost or that have HTTPS setup.